Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Background

-Thus, on a Hyperkähler manifold we have the compatible data of a metric and three compatible complex structures and symplectic forms.
-Conversely, a metric together with three compatible parallel symplectic structures defines a Hyperkähler structure on a manifold.

-We will now define the Eguchi-Hanson space and the Eguchi-Hanson metrics, which are a $1$-dimensional family of Hyperkähler metrics, controlled by a parameter $k \in \R_{\geq 0}$.
-For $k>0$ we get a metric on a smooth $4$-manifold (this is point one of the following proposition), and for $k=0$ we get the standard metric on $\mathbb{H}/\{ \pm 1\}$ (this is point two of the following proposition).
+The singularities of the $G_2$-orbifolds we are interested in are locally modelled on $\R^3 \times \C^2/\{\pm 1\}$.
+In order to resolve these singularities, we study the resolution of the point singularity of $\C^2/\{\pm 1\}$, called the Eguchi-Hanson space.
+Some references for this space are \cite[Section 7.2]{Joyce2000} and \cite[Section 1]{Dancer1999}.
+We begin by defining the Eguchi-Hanson space and the Eguchi-Hanson metrics, which are a $1$-dimensional family of Hyperkähler metrics, controlled by a parameter $k \in \R_{\geq 0}$.
+For $k>0$ we get a metric on a smooth $4$-manifold (this is point one of the following proposition), and for $k=0$ we get the standard metric on $\mathbb{H}/\{ \pm 1\}$ or equivalently $\C^2/\{ \pm 1\}$ (this is point two of the following proposition).
+The meaning of $k$ is the \emph{scale} of the Eguchi-Hanson space: namely, for $k>0$ the space contains a minimal $2$-sphere whose diameter is proportional to $k^{1/4}$.
+For $k=0$ one can think of the sphere having collapsed to size $0$.

 \begin{proposition} Let $r$ be a coordinate on the $\R_{\geq 0}$-factor of $\R_{\geq 0} \times \SO(3)$.
 Let